How much does a couch cost that will last at least 10 years?

 On the other hand, there are couches selling for less than $1000 that will keep their looks and comfort for 10 years or more.

-High-quality, custom-built sofas should keep their looks & comfort for 20 years or more.
+High-quality, custom-built sofas should keep their looks & comfort for 15 to 20 years or more.

 These high quality (non-reclining) sofas usually cost at least $3000 ($5000+ for leather.)
 They usually cost far more.